 Now that your Video Record Time is updated, you are all set!

 Battery Powered Recording Lengths - These devices have seven record length options - 15, 20, 25, 30, 60, 90, and 120 seconds - for you to personalize how long your device records for.
 The recording length you choose will impact the battery life on your device.
 If you prefer to prioritize battery life for your device, a shorter recording length such as 15-30 is best.
 However, if charging your battery more often is of no concern than the higher recording length options might be right for your setup.
-Consider this if you have one of the following devices which are considered battery powered: Ring Video Doorbell (Gen 1 and Gen 2), Video Doorbell 2, Video Doorbell 3, Video Doorbell 3+, Peephole Cam, Door View Cam, Stick Up Cam Battery, Stick Up Cam Plug-In*, Stick Up Cam Solar, Spotlight Cam Battery, and Spotlight Cam Solar. *Stick Up Cam Plug-In appears in both options as it depends on if you use the battery or wired mode for your camera.
+Consider this if you have one of the following devices which are considered battery powered: Video Doorbell (1st and 2nd Generation), Video Doorbell 2, Video Doorbell 3, Video Doorbell 3 Plus, Peephole Cam, Door View Cam, Stick Up Cam Battery, Stick Up Cam Plug-In*, Stick Up Cam Solar, Spotlight Cam Battery, and Spotlight Cam Solar. *Stick Up Cam Plug-In appears in both options as it depends on if you use the battery or wired mode for your camera.
 Learn more about Dual Power Mode in this Ring Help Center article.

 We are excited to hear how you like this feature update, please let us know how you plan to use it by replying to this post!